SceneGate/Ekona/README.md

 ## Supported formats

-_Encryption, decryption or signature validation not supported yet._
+_Encryption and decryption not supported yet._

 - DS cartridge filesystem: read and write
-  - Header: read and write
+  - Header: read and write, including extended header
-  - Banner and icon: read and write
+  - Banner and icon: read and write, including animated icons from DSi.
+  - HMAC validation and re-generation when keys are provided.
+  - Signature validation when keys are provided.

 ## Documentation